valhuber/MultiDB/readme.md

 &nbsp;

-## Issues

-## Table Name Collisions

-SAFRS creates endpoint based on table names.
-Since 2 databases might have the same table name, these might collide.

-> Should SARFS provided an option to create endpoint name from __class name__?

-> This might also be regarded as _more friendly_ - API is not  restricted to table names.

-Update: already supported by https://github.com/thomaxxl/safrs/blob/master/safrs/base.py#L738. (use collection name).

-&nbsp;

 ## Setup and Test

 Should run using the default Launch Configuration.
 Verify by running the admin app, or cURL commands: